 A Final Word on One-Way Video Interviews

-But this can’t be the only interview you conduct.
-The tips in this article will help you filter out the best candidates, but you’ll have to speak to candidates in real-time or in person at some stage for them to ask questions and to get a real sense of how they interact and so they can ask you questions.
+One way video interviews can’t be the only interview you conduct.
+The tips in this article will help you filter out the best candidates, but you’ll have to speak to them in real-time or in person to get a real sense of how they interact and so they can ask you questions.

-Even with their flaws one-way video interviews are an effective candidate filter and one of the best options for hiring teams to automate and speed up the recruitment process.
+Even with their flaws one-way video interviews are an effective stage in the recruitment journey and one of the best options for hiring teams to automate and speed up the process.